Hilda Ross

 Dame Grace Hilda Cuthbertha Ross DBE CStJ (née Nixon; 6 July 1883 – 6 March 1959), known as Hilda Ross, was a New Zealand politician for the National Party and an activist.

 Early years

-Nixon was born at Auckland to Adam (a fireman who later became a marine engineer) and Zillah (Johnson) Nixon.
+Nixon was born in Auckland to Adam (a fireman who later became a marine engineer) and Zillah (Johnson) Nixon.
 Her family lived in both Sydney and Auckland, and she received her education in these cities.
 She trained as a music teacher and later conducted the Hamilton City Choral Operatic Society.

 Family

 In 1904, she married Harry Campbell Manchester Ross (died 1940) in Auckland.
 Her husband founded a furnishing company, "Barton and Ross".
-They had four sons, two of whom died in infancy The twins were born in 1907, survived only a few days, but were baptized Allan and Richard.
-Her two surviving sons were, Norman and Colin.
+They had four sons, including twins who died in infancy.
+The twins were born in 1907 and survived only a few days but were baptised.